Ohtani’s 470-ft shot tops Halos’ HR barrage, 8-1 win over KC

 ANAHEIM, Calif.
-(AP) — Shohei Ohtani hit the longest homer of his major league career in the first inning, and the surging Los Angeles Angels pounded five homers in an 8-1 victory over the Kansas City Royals on Tuesday night.
+(AP) — Shohei Ohtani hit the longest homer of his major league career in the first inning, and the surging Los Angeles Angels pounded a season-high five homers in an 8-1 victory over the Kansas City Royals on Tuesday night.

 Ohtani’s 17th homer of the season was a 470-foot shot deep into the outfield bleachers off Kansas City starter Kris Bubic (1-1).
+Angels manager Joe Maddon, who first arrived at Angel Stadium in 1994 as a coach, had never seen anything like it.

+“That’s the farthest ball I’ve ever seen hit here,” Maddon said.
+“I’ve never seen one hit there before. … It has an impact on that pitcher, I promise you.
+That kid is pretty good, and we roughed him up early.”

 Ohtani then added a third-inning double that had an even higher exit velocity — 112.6 mph off the bat, compared to 111.7 for his homer.

+“He can hit the ball pretty hard, pretty far,” said Bubic, who finally struck out Ohtani in the fifth with a changeup.
+“In that third at-bat, I at least executed a little better, got the changeup where I wanted it to.
+The mistakes I made, there’s a reason he is who he is, and he hit them pretty far.”

 Max Stassi, José Iglesias and Justin Upton also homered for Los Angeles off Bubic.
-Taylor Ward added a two-run shot in the eighth.
+Taylor Ward added a two-run shot in the eighth as the Angels hit five homers in a game for the first time since 2019.

-Andrew Heaney (4-3) allowed six hits and a run while pitching into the seventh inning of the Angels’ 10th win in 15 games.
+Andrew Heaney (4-3) allowed six hits and a run while pitching into the seventh inning of his third consecutive win and the Angels’ 10th victory in 15 games overall.
+Los Angeles’ rotation was among the majors’ worst in several statistical categories in the first two months of the season, but its performances are improving as the Halos rack up wins.

+“As much as hitting is contagious, starting pitching is contagious, too,” Heaney said after striking out seven in the 100th start of his career.
+“Just getting guys on a little roll and building off each other, it’s healthy for a starting pitching staff.”

 Hanser Alberto had an RBI double in the seventh for the Royals, who have lost four straight.

-Stassi drove Ohtani home with his fourth homer of the season to left in the third.
-The Angels’ veteran catcher and unlikely cleanup hitter delivered a two-run homer for the second straight night.

-Iglesias added a solo shot in the fourth, his fifth homer of the season.
+After Stassi delivered a two-run homer for the second straight night in the third, Iglesias added a solo shot in the fourth.

 Upton followed later in the inning with his fourth homer on the Angels’ six-game homestand, continuing his impressive surge since moving into the leadoff spot for the first time in his major league career in late May.
 Upton also has an extra-base hit in five consecutive games.

+One night after Jackson Kowar threw three wild pitches and didn’t get out of the first inning in his major league debut, Bubic gave up four homers — twice as many as he had allowed in his first 34 innings combined this season.
 Bubic yielded six hits and six runs with two walks over four innings.

-One night after Jackson Kowar threw three wild pitches and didn’t get out of the first inning in his major league debut, Bubic gave up four homers — twice as many as he had allowed in his first 34 innings combined this season.

-Heaney came through with another strong performance in the 100th start of his major league career, striking out seven with two walks.
-Until Kansas City broke through in the seventh, Heaney extended his streak of 16 consecutive scoreless innings against Kansas City across three starts.

-Alberto chased Heaney with a two-out double to left on the starter’s 109th pitch, but Steve Cishek retired Salvador Pérez on a bases-loaded groundout to end the seventh.
+“Four homers on changeups that just weren’t able to get down,” Royals manager Mike Matheny said.
+“The home run got him.
+Obviously the walks and putting runners on base didn’t help, but this team can score runs, and they did.
+The first one just put us on our heels, and it was hard to recover from.”

 ONE-SIDED MATCHUP